-Region profiling is enabled by passing the option -region_profiling (or simply -prof) to the MLKit compiler.
-If you want the MLKit to report region-annotated programs with program points, you should pass the option -print_all_program_points to the MLKit compiler together with one or more of the options -print_physical_size_inference_expression and -print_call_explicit_expression.
+Region profiling is enabled by passing the option -region\profiling (or simply -prof) to the MLKit compiler.
+If you want the MLKit to report region-annotated programs with program points, you should pass the option -print\all\program\points to the MLKit compiler together with one or more of the options -print\physical\size\inference\expression and -print\call\explicit\expression..

 To make the compiler report a region flow graph, pass the option to the MLKit compiler at compile time.
-The region flow graph is reported both in text format and in a .vcg file, which, when interpreted by the VCG tool, provides a graphical version of the graph.5
+The region flow graph is reported in text format.